What type of assessment information do I need to store electronically?

 After all my property records are in an electronic format, do I still need to maintain a paper copy?

 If you can produce a paper copy of the current

 Property Record Card (PA-500) when requested, you are not required to update the paper copy.
-However, annually at the close of the Board of Review, you must produce a paper copy of the Property Record Card for each parcel before making any changes for the coming year.
+However, annually at the close of the BOR, you must produce a paper copy of the Property Record Card for each parcel before making any changes for the coming year.